BurntSushi/quickcheck/README.md

 QuickCheck for Rust with shrinking.

-It is not yet in a working state although a substantial amount of code has been written to implement shrinking on common types.
+This is pretty close to a working state.
+Most (or all) of the plumbing has been done.
+All that's really left is to actually run the tests given a property.
+(And of course, craft a public API.)

+The "plumbing" includes `Arbitrary`, `Shrink` and `Testable` traits, among a few others.

 ### Laziness